viperleed/viperleed/doc/content/installation.rst

 and *not recommended*.

 .. note::
-    The ViPErLEED graphical user interface, e.g., used for acquiring |LEED-IV|
+    The ViPErLEED graphical user interface, used, e.g., for acquiring |LEED-IV|
     :ref:`measurements<hardware>`, runs natively on Windows, and does not require WSL.